BlankSourceCode/obs-zoom-to-mouse/readme.md

    * **Follow Border**: The %distance from the edge of the source that will re-enable mouse tracking
    * **Lock Sensitivity**: How close the tracking needs to get before it locks into position and stops tracking until you enter the follow border
    * **Auto Lock on reverse direction**: Automatically stop tracking if you reverse the direction of the mouse.
+   * **Show all sources**: True to allow selecting any source as the Zoom Source - Note: You **MUST** set manual source position for non-display capture sources
-   * **Set manual monitor position**: True to override the calculated x,y topleft position for the selected display
+   * **Set manual source position**: True to override the calculated x/y (topleft position), width/height (size), and scaleX/scaleY (canvas scale factor) for the selected source
    * **X**: The coordinate of the left most pixel of the display
    * **Y**: The coordinate of the top most pixel of the display
    * **Width**: The width of the display in pixels
    * **Height**: The height of the display in pixels
+   * **Scale X**: The x scale factor to apply to the mouse position if the source is not 1:1 pixel size (normally left as 1, but useful for cloned sources that have been scaled)
+   * **Scale Y**: The y scale factor to apply to the mouse position if the source is not 1:1 pixel size (normally left as 1, but useful for cloned sources that have been scaled)
    * **More Info**: Show this text in the script log
    * **Enable debug logging**: Show additional debug information in the script log